Ancient Greek temple: Proportions

 The foundations of Greek temples could reach dimensions of up to 115 by 55 m, i.e. the size of an average football pitch.
 Columns could reach a height of 20 m.
 To design such large architectural bodies harmoniously, a number of basic aesthetic principles were developed and tested already on the smaller temples.
 The main measurement was the foot, varying between 29 and 34 cm from region to region.
 This initial measurement was the basis for all the units that determined the shape of the temple.
 Important factors include the lower diameter of the columns and the width of their plinths.
 The distance between the column axes (intercolumniation or bay) could also be used as a basic unit.
 These measurements were in set proportions to other elements of design, such as column height and column distance.
 In conjunction with the number of columns per side, they also determined the dimensions of stylobate and peristasis, as well as of the naos proper.
 The rules regarding vertical proportions, especially in the Doric order, also allow for a deduction of the basic design options for the entablature from the same principles.
-Alternatives to this very rational system were sought in the temples of the late 7th and early 6th centuries BCE, when it was attempted to develop the basic measurements from the planned dimensions of naos or stylobate, i.e. to reverse the system described above and deduce the smaller units from the bigger ones.
+Alternatives to this very rational system were sought in the temples of the late 7th and early 6th centuries, when it was attempted to develop the basic measurements from the planned dimensions of naos or stylobate, i.e. to reverse the system described above and deduce the smaller units from the bigger ones.
 Thus, for example, the naos length was sometimes set at 100 ft (100 is a sacred number, also known from the hecatomb, a sacrifice of 100 animals), and all further measurements had to be in relation to this number, leading to aesthetically quite unsatisfactory solutions.